-The Wildcats fought a tough battle Saturday evening in their second matchup of the season with Sam Houston State and ultimately fell short 90-85 in a classic double overtime game.
+The Wildcats fought a tough battle Saturday evening in their second matchup against Sam Houston State this season, and ultimately fell short 90-85 in a classic double overtime game.

 In regulation, the second game was almost identical to the first one in Huntsville as ACU fell behind 37-23 at halftime.
 In the first 13 minutes of the second half, however, the Wildcats outscored Sam Houston 25-10 to take a one-point lead.

 With 23 seconds left, the Bearkats led 66-61.
 Senior guard Jaylen Franklin converted on a free throw and redshirt junior guard B.J.
 Maxwell made a jumper to then bring ACU within two.